SenseNet/docs.sensenet.com/content/api-docs/basic-concepts/05-search-filter.md

 # Filtering by Field value

-The following example returns the items that have an Index greater than 11.
+The following example returns the items that have a Price greater than 1 000 000.

 <tab category="basic-concepts" article="search-filter" example="greaterThan" />

-The following example returns true if the Description field (given as second param) contains the given string.
+The following example returns true if the `DisplayName` field (given as second param) contains the given string.

 <tab category="basic-concepts" article="search-filter" example="substringof" />

-The following example returns true if the given Name field starts with the given string.
+The following example returns true if the `DisplayName` field starts with the given string.

 <tab category="basic-concepts" article="search-filter" example="startswith" />

-The following example returns true if the given Name field ends with the given string.
+The following example returns true if the given `DisplayName` field ends with the given string.

 <tab category="basic-concepts" article="search-filter" example="endswith" />
 &nbsp;